-The Act provides adequate assurance that the Occupational Safety and Health Division continues to receive adequate funding.
+The Act provides a mechanism for assuring that the Occupational Safety and Health Division continues to receive adequate funding.
 NCGS 95-150 requires "the Commissioner shall submit to the General Assembly a budget and request for appropriations to adequately administer this Article which shall be sufficient to give satisfactory assurance that this State will devote adequate funds to the administration and enforcement of the standards herein provided and the proper administration of this Article as required by federal standards."
-The State has also worked with OSHSPA to secure additional federal funds.
+The State has also worked to try to secure additional federal funds.